But what if we grew edible gardens, not lawns?

 - Food independence and food security.
 There’s a wonderful feeling of freedom and self-reliance that comes with growing your own food.

 Thinking about growing your own food?
-I wrote an article about that, too.
 Click here for tips and tools to get started growing an edible garden on your land!